emqx/emqx-docs/en_US/deploy/cluster/mria-introduction.md

 ## Enable Core + Replicant Mode

-To enable the Core + Replicant mode, some nodes should assume the replicant role (by setting `node.role` parameter to `replicant`), and automatic cluster discovery strategy (`cluster.discovery_strategy`) should be enabled: replicant nodes are designed to be stateless, and therefore they have only limited support for `manual` strategy.
+To enable the Core + Replicant mode, it is necessary to designate certain nodes as replicant nodes.
+This is achieved by setting `node.role` parameter to `replicant`.
+Additionally, you need to enable an automatic cluster discovery strategy (`cluster.discovery_strategy`).
+Given that replicant nodes are designed to be stateless, they have limited support for the `manual` discovery strategy.

-Example:
+Configuration example:

 ```bash
 node {